Royal Rumble (2016): Background

-The event was held at the Amway Center in Orlando, Florida.
+The 29th annual Royal Rumble event was held at the Amway Center in Orlando, Florida.

-The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-The concept of the event is based on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2016 event was the 29th Royal Rumble and was scheduled to be held on January 24, 2016, at the Amway Center in Orlando, Florida.
-In addition to airing on PPV, the event was available to livestream on the WWE Network.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and then also available via livestreaming on the WWE Network since 2015.
+It is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 29th Royal Rumble event was scheduled to be held on January 24, 2016, at the Amway Center in Orlando, Florida.
+This was the fifth Royal Rumble event to be held in the U.S. state of Florida, after the 1990, 1991, 1995, and 2006 events, and the second in Orlando (after 1990), but the first at the Amway Center.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-For 2016, that would have been a match for the WWE World Heavyweight Championship at WrestleMania 32; however, reigning WWE World Heavyweight Champion Roman Reigns was scheduled to defend the title in the match as the number one entrant.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner traditionally earned a world championship match at that year's WrestleMania.
+For 2016, that would have been a WWE World Heavyweight Championship match at WrestleMania 32; however, reigning champion Roman Reigns was scheduled to defend the title in the match as the number one entrant.
 This marked the second time that the promotion's world championship was the prize of the match (the first being in 1992), but the first time in which the champion defended the title in the match, as in 1992, the championship had been vacated, and it was decided that the Rumble winner would win the vacant title.